flipcoder/midimech/README.md

 ## Advantages

 - Notes that sound good together are closer together.
 Notes that sound worse are furthest apart.
-Mistakes will be less likely and more obvious!
+Mistakes will be less likely and won't sound as dissonant.
 - Like the LinnStrument's layout, it is also isomorphic (the same chord and scale shapes can be played anywhere)
-- The most common chords and scales are far easier to play and remember than other layouts.
+- The most common chords and scales are far easier to play and remember than those of other layouts.
 - Extended range compared to standard +5 tuning, making room for using a split.
 - Less finger stretching than other layouts when playing chords, which may help ergonomically.
 - Arpeggios are quite smooth, as you're simply walking stacked shapes.